LeoGuibert1/Pygame-Martin-Leo/README.md

-you need to install pytmx and pyscroll module for play this game
+you need to install pytmx and pyscroll module to play this game